 What happens in the brain when we hear a sentence or form one?
 Why is it that children and adults can all learn languages, but children are usually far more successful at it – or is that a false impression?
-Researchers at the Max Planck Institute for Psycholinguistics in the Dutch city of Nijmegen are getting to the bottom of questions like these in the course of their project work.
-They are also interested in how language and thinking affect one another and what role the cultural environment plays in this.
-The four areas of language production, language comprehension, language acquisition, and language and cognition define the Institute’s scientific framework.
-These four areas are heavily interconnected through a flexible project structure, in line with the interdisciplinary nature of this research field.
+Researchers at the Max Planck Institute for Psycholinguistics in the Dutch city of Nijmegen are getting to the bottom of questions like these in the course of their work.
+They are also interested in how language and thinking affect one another, what role the cultural environment plays in this.
+The five areas of Language Development, Neurobiology of Language, Psychology of Language, Language and cognition, and Language and Genetics define the Institute’s scientific framework.
+These areas are heavily interconnected through close collaboration between departments and research groups, in line with the interdisciplinary nature of this research field.

 PhD opportunitiesThis institute has an International Max Planck Research School (IMPRS):

 In addition, there is the possibility of individual doctoral research.
 Please contact the directors or research group leaders at the Institute.